The Six Million Dollar Man: Home media

-In November 2011, Universal Pictures began releasing individual season sets of the series on DVD, available in retail stores.
+In November 2011, Universal Pictures Home Entertainment began releasing individual season sets of the series on DVD, available in retail stores.
 It has subsequently released all five seasons.
 The fifth and final season was released on February 18, 2014.

 Several episodes of The Six Million Dollar Man actually saw their North American DVD debut several weeks in advance of the box set, as Universal Home Video included the three "crossover" episodes that helped launch The Bionic Woman as bonuses on the October 19, 2010 DVD release of Season 1 of The Bionic Woman.

-On October 13, 2015, Universal Pictures released a retail version of The Six Million Dollar Man- The Complete Series on DVD in Region 1.
+On October 13, 2015, Universal Home Video released a retail version of The Six Million Dollar Man - The Complete Series on DVD in Region 1.

 In Region 2, Fabulous Films acquired the rights to the series in 2012 and subsequently released seasons 3–5 on DVD on October 1, 2012.
 It also re-released the first two seasons on February 25, 2013.
 A 40-disc complete series boxset was released on April 2, 2012.

 On May 2, 2022, Shout Factory announced the complete series is scheduled to be released on Blu-ray July 12, 2022.
 It will also feature crossover episodes and six films.